aghagol/lane_boundary_tracker/README.md

 The configuration file `conf.json` is located at the repository root.

-The `runall` scripts runs the following scripts except for visualization, which can be run separately through `./scripts/visualize`:
+The `runall` scripts runs the following scripts:

 ## Preprocessing: